Aquarium & Pond Antibiotics/ Antimicrobials; Page 2

 For very serious combination bacterial/fungal/parasitic infections (such as Ichthyophonus or even virus infections such as “Angelfish aids”), especially in often difficult to treat Loach, Botia, Cory Catfish and similar fish.

-If used EXACTLY as prescribed, this is one of the better fish treatment combinations I have every used and is especially good when fish are dying suddenly for causes that are not clear.
+If used EXACTLY as prescribed, these are some of the better fish treatment combinations I have every used and is especially good when fish are dying suddenly for causes that are not clear.

-For Paragon 2; AAP Furan 2 (Nitrofurazone) OR AAP Triple Sulfa can be combined WITH AAP Kanamycin & AAP Super Ich Plus (or ParaGuard) OR Medicated Wonder Shell for a VERY strong fungal, & bacterial infection treatment.
+OPTION ONE; (similar to Paragon 2); AAP Furan 2 (Nitrofurazone) OR AAP Triple Sulfa can be combined WITH AAP Kanamycin (AAP Spectrogram combines Kanamycin & Nitrofurazone in a more effective/synergistic combination that treating separately) & AAP Super Ich Plus (or ParaGuard) OR Medicated Wonder Shell for a VERY strong fungal, & bacterial infection treatment.

 PLEASE NOTE; that use of the THREE ingredient combination IS REQUIRED for this to have a decent chance at being effective in severe/critical fish infections!!
 Using this "in part" rarely works nearly as well since this is a synergistic combination and the three ingredient combination MUST be used.